swc-project/swc/CONTRIBUTING.md

 Your basic steps to get going:

--   Fork swc and create a branch from master for the issue you are working on.
+-   Fork SWC and create a branch from master for the issue you are working on.
 -   Make sure you have the `make` utility installed, along with Rust and C/C++ compilers.
 -   Please adhere to the code style that you see around the location you are